-Matt Baier on “Is There Such a Thing as Organized Clutter?” by Diana
+Matt Baier on “Is There Such a Thing as Organized Clutter?” by Jessica Hodges

 A couple of weeks ago, professional organizer Matt Baier agreed to respond to a few of my questions concerning the task of organizing.
 Well, holy moly!
 Matt’s insights were so wonderfully thorough and helpful that I believe each response deserves its own post on the Shoplet blog.

 And so, every Tuesday for the next five weeks, in a series titled “Advice From Organizing Pro Matt Baier,” we will be featuring one of Matt’s impressive responses to a unique question regarding the task of organizing.
 We hope you enjoy what he has to say as much as the Shoplet team did!

 But first…a lil’ bit about Matt Baier:

 After his promotion to Head of Design Services at the Jim Henson Company, home of the Muppets, Matt was responsible for managing half the staff and working in half the space, with 25% more work in demand.
 To combat the challenge ahead, Matt engaged his organizing expertise, increasing the company’s production rate tenfold.

 Today, Matt owns and heads Matt Baier Organization, where his organizing team uses the Matt Baier Organizing approach to declutter and organize homes & offices all across the Fairfield County and Westchester County areas.

 And so, without further ado, Mr. Baier responds to our first question.